Global Asymptotic Rates Under Randomization: Gauss-Seidel and Kaczmarz: Perron-Frobenius Theory For Positive Linear Maps

 Recall the superoperator $\A$, for a fixed $\omega$, denotes a linear map over the space of $n \times n$ matrices as:

-Since orthogonal projection is a symmetric operator, for any symmetric positive semi-definite matrix $\mat{X}$ the operation $(\I - \omega \proj_i) \mat{X} (\I - \omega \proj_i)$ preserves its positivity~\citep{bhatia2009positive}.
+with the expectation is taken over the set of $m$ projectors with probabilities given by the stationary ergodic process $i(\cdot)$.
+For any symmetric positive semi-definite matrix $\mat{X}$ the operation $(\I - \omega \proj_i) \mat{X} (\I - \omega \proj_i)^T$ preserves its positivity~\citep{bhatia2009positive} even when $\proj_i$ is not symmetric.
 Hence the superoperator $\A$ is a {\em positive linear map}, leaving the cone of symmetric positive semi-definite matrices invariant.

 The spectra of positive linear maps on general (noncommutative) matrix algebras was studied in~\citep{evans1978spectral} that generalized the Perron-Frobenius theorem to this context.
 The spectral radius of a positive linear map is attained by an eigenvalue for which there exists an eigenvector that is positive semi-definite (see Theorem 6.5 in~\citep{wolf2012quantum}).
 The notion of {\em irreducibility} for positive linear maps guarantees that the eigenvalue is simple and the corresponding eigenvector is well-defined (up to a sign).
 What is more is that the eigenvector can be chosen to be a positive definite matrix.
-This guarantees that the power iterations in~(\ref{eq:covariance_dynamics}) converge along this positive definite matrix with the corresponding simple eigenvalue giving the rate of convergence.
+This guarantees that the power iterations in~\EQ{eq:covariance_dynamics} converge along this positive definite matrix with the corresponding simple eigenvalue giving the rate of convergence.

 For a system of equations in $\mA \bx = \bb$, we examine the irreducibility of its corresponding superoperator $\A$ for any given relaxation value $\omega$.
 The criteria for irreducibility of positive linear maps was developed in~\citep{farenick1996irreducible} and involve invariant subspaces.
 A collection $S$ of (closed) subspaces of the vector space of $n \times n$ matrices is called trivial if it only contains $\{\mat{0}\}$ and the space itself.
 Given a bounded linear operator $\mat{M}$, let ${\rm Lat}(\mat{M})$ denote the invariant subspace lattice of $\mat{M}$.
 The following theorem is a specialization of a more general result in~\citep{farenick1996irreducible} (see Theorem 2) to our superoperator.